srosset81/activitypub-moleculer/README.md

 ## ActivityPub Moleculer Test

+1. Launch Jena and create a 'activities' dataset

+2. Update the `SPARQL_ENDPOINT` variables in the `.env` file if necessary.

-1. Run `yarn start` or `yarn run dev`
+3. Run `yarn start` or `yarn run dev`

-2. With Postman or Insomnia, POST to `https://localhost:3000` some JSON like this:
+4. With Postman or Insomnia, POST to `https://localhost:3000/outbox` some JSON like this:

 ```
 {